-Whatever the scenario, keeping an eye on your parent’s home temperature is important, especially if they’re unwell or immobile.
+Whatever the scenario, keeping tabs on your parent’s home temperature is important, especially if they’re unwell or immobile.

 For this, you should consider installing a Notion temperature sensor in your home.
-The moment the sensor detects a change in temperature (if it gets too hot or too cold), you’ll receive an alert on your smartphone.
+When the sensor detects a change in temperature (if it gets too hot or too cold), you’ll receive an alert on your smartphone.

 Want to make sure your loved ones are eating on a regular schedule?

 As your parents get older, it’s common for them to lose their appetite and forget about eating at regular meal times.